MahmoudHegazi/Animation/README.md

 using JavaScript, TweenJS , CreateJS, Jquery, and adobe animation

-I work with 2 situations with instructions and without instructions , my task all JS code needed and draw some items
+I work with 2 situations with instructions and without instructions , my task all JS code needed and draw some ite

+and control  arrow and steps

 <img src="mp1.PNG">
 <img src="mp2.PNG">